Do I Need A Breast Lift or Breast Augmentation?

 Since breast tissue descends over time, the upper portion of the breast can end up with less breast volume than is desired.
 If this is the case, then a breast implant will likely be recommended to fill out this area.

 It is important to be aware that a breast lift alone will not restore lost volume.
 Therefore if you desire increased breast size, then an augmentation should be considered.
-I encourage you to read my recent article on the most advanced breast implant device currently available in the United States.

 How Is Breast Lift Surgery Performed?